 You have to provide the same needs that a dual-income family does but on one income.
 That is a tall task.

-While there is only so much water you can save, heating you can lower, and coupons you cut, the sky is the limit to what you can make.
+While there is only so much water you can save, heating you can lower, coupons you cut, and free meals you can find, the sky is the limit to what you can make.
 Working will help to stretch out those dollars.

 Also, your partner’s employer may not offer affordable health insurance for the family.
 But your employer does.